leoee/Tibia-Bot-12-/README-en.md

 ```
 That is the pattern, please don't change.<br>

 After all of these steps, you can check your coordinates with the button "Check Config Screen".
-If is ok, the button will be painted with green color.<br>
+If is ok, the button will be painted with green color.
+I recommend you see the topic ***Warning*** below<br>

 ## How to use?
 After the configuration, you can use.
 The way how this bot works is analyzing your screen, then the features will be work ***IF YOU KEEP ON GAME SCREEN***.
 You can change the screen, but the functionalities will be executed when the game screen be seeing.